Old Ordnance Survey Maps of Huntingdonshire

 • 187 South Huntingdonshire 1897 - published 2001; intro by David Cozens.
 Includes a map of Hemingford Abbots

-See the One Inch page for a full list of this series.
+See the One Inch page for more details of this series.

-Most maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
-They cost just £ 2.50 each.
-For a full list of East Anglia maps, return to the East Anglia page; or go to the index page for full details of our series of some 2,500 maps.
-For further information phone us on 01207 583388.
+• >Most maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
+For a full list of English maps, return to the England page